deislabs/azure-sdk-for-rust-wasi-samples/readme.md

 modules, using the [`wasi-experimental-http`][wasi-experimental-http] crate.
 The samples are slightly modified versions of those from the [upstream SDK repository][rust-sdk].
-Note that not all SDKs are compilable to `wasm32-wasi`, and this repo should be updated as more of the are added.
+Note that not all SDKs are compilable to `wasm32-wasi`, and this repo should be updated as more compatible SDKs are added.

 Currently, only the Blob Storage SDK has been tested, and the _very_ early work in progress can be tracked [here][fork].